Jill Marie Jones: Career

 Jones made her screen debut in 2000, on the Saturday morning series City Guys.
 Later that year, she won the co-leading role alongside Tracee Ellis Ross, Golden Brooks and Persia White on the UPN comedy series, Girlfriends which was created by Mara Brock Akil.
 She played the role of self-centered and materialistic Toni Childs for six seasons of the series.
 In May 2006, it was confirmed that Jones left Girlfriends because her contract ended.
 When asked in a 2007 interview whether she felt the character of Toni Childs had run its course, Jones responded: "No, I think if Toni came back and when I say no, I say it because there are brilliant writers on ‘Girlfriends’.
 There is so much more that you can do.
 For me and my career, my contract was up after six seasons and there's a whole film world that I wanted to experience and that's what I’ve been doing.
 I think if Toni came back to the show, there would be so much more to write and much more to bring.
 That's a testament to how great Mara and the rest of the writers are".

 After leaving Girlfriends, Jones began starring in films.
 She had the female leading roles in comedy films Universal Remote and Redrum (both 2007), and appeared in The Perfect Holiday, opposite Queen Latifah and Terrence Howard as well as Morris Chestnut, Rachel True, and Gabrielle Union.
 In August 2007, Jones filmed Major Movie Star with Jessica Simpson.
 In September 2008, she appeared in the Ne-Yo video for "She Got Her Own" which is a remix to his hit single "Miss Independent".
 She next appeared in the 2010 music video "Got Your Back" starring T.I. ft.
 Keri Hilson.
 Jones also co-starred alongside Laura Harring in the 2009 independent film Drool.

-In 2010, Jones had the leading role in the TBS micro-series, Gillian in Georgia.
+In 2010, Jones was cast in the leading role in the TBS micro-series, Gillian in Georgia.
 In 2013, she appeared on the second season of FX series, American Horror Story in the episode "Spilt Milk" as a call girl named Pandora.
 Later that year, Jones was cast in the recurring role as Cynthia Irving in the Fox supernatural drama series, Sleepy Hollow.
-In February 2015, Starz announced that Jones was cast in the leading role as Michigan State Trooper Amanda Fisher in the comedy horror series Ash vs Evil Dead.
-In 2018, Jones began starring and producing Urban Movie Channel drama series, Monogamy.
-In 2019, she reunites with her Girlfriends co-stars Tracee Ellis Ross, Golden Brooks and Persia White in an episode of ABC comedy series Black-ish.
+In February 2015, Starz announced that Jones was cast in a leading role as Michigan State Trooper Amanda Fisher in the comedy horror series Ash vs Evil Dead.
+In 2018, Jones began starring and producing the Urban Movie Channel drama series Monogamy.
+In 2019, she reunited with her Girlfriends co-stars Tracee Ellis Ross, Golden Brooks and Persia White in an episode of Ross's ABC comedy series Black-ish.

-In 2020, Jones was cast in the Oprah Winfrey Network legal drama series Delilah created by Craig Wright.
+In 2021, Jones was cast in the Oprah Winfrey Network legal drama series Delilah created by Craig Wright.
+The show was canceled after single season.
+She had a supporting role in the period romantic drama film Charming the Hearts of Men later that year.
+In 2023, she got a recurring role in the Showtime drama series, The Chi.